Can you recycle foamex?

 Foamex; pre-consumer waste recycling

-Pre-consumer means exactly this, it’s before it gets to either a sign maker, custom booth builder or events company, its basically recycled before it leaves where its made.
+Pre-consumer means exactly this, it’s before it gets to either a custom booth builder or exhibition stand company, it’s basically recycled before it leaves where it’s made.

 This is where the issues start.

-In principal, a sign maker, stand builder or exhibition company COULD keep all its offcuts, keep these immaculately clean and send these back to source.
+In principal, an exhibition stand builder or exhibition company COULD keep all its offcuts, ensure they are uncontaminated by other processes and immaculately clean and send these back to source.

 So with the options of recycling PVC foamboard being limited (at best) the next option available is to reuse the boards.